 Seeds: Start with normal seeds but be sure that there are contain no chemicals in them.
 You’ll be harvesting your microgreens within two weeks, so it isn’t safe to use seeds with chemicals.
 You can get a Microgreens Seeds Kit to have a variety of viable options to start with.

-pH tester: You need to check the pH of the water you use on your microgreens, so getting a reliable pH tester is necessary.
+pH tester (optional): It is good to check the pH of the water you use on your microgreens, so getting a reliable pH tester is recommended.